-Students working for the Griffon News earn two hours of college credit for each semester enrolled.
+Students working for the Griffon News can earn two hours of college credit for each semester enrolled.
 Scholarships are available to help defray tuition costs.
+Students not interested in earning college credit are invited to join the associate staff as writers, photographers, or business staffers.
 Also, editors receive weekly stipends of varying amounts, ranging from \$25 to \$60.
 Finally, a limited number of work-study positions are available each semester for those who qualify.